nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/deployment-considerations.md

 permalink: guides/sync-gateway/deployment/index.html
 ---

+The following guide describes a set of recommended best practices for a production deployment of Couchbase Mobile.

 ## Sizing and Scaling

 Your physical hardware determines how many active, concurrent users you can comfortably support for a single Sync Gateway.
 A quad-core/4GB RAM backed Sync Gateway can support up to 5k users.
 Larger boxes, such as a eight-core/8GB RAM backed Sync Gateway, can support 10k users, and so forth.